 Sharing a bed with someone who snores impacts more than just the snorer.
 As their bed partner, you’re subject to the noise interrupting your sleep.
 With a disrupted sleep cycle you may experience side effects during the day such as a reduced attention span, irritability, and sleepiness when you need to focus clearly on doing other things.
 Hopefully, your snoring bed partner is seeking remedies for their snoring, but in the meantime, you don’t have to keep listening.Rather than move to another bedroom to block out the sounds of snoring, consider another option.
 Noise cancelling earbuds can give you that restful night’s sleep you’ve been lacking.
 Regardless of how much your bed partner snores, or even what other sounds interrupt the night, this option helps you sleep soundly right through them. earbuds also fit comfortably into your ear, allowing you to sleep in whatever position is natural for you without losing comfort.

 Interestingly enough, as loud as snoring may feel in the moment, on the sound frequency spectrum, it isn’t that high.
 The pitch of snoring is actually within the low-frequency range.
 Traditional earbuds, that you’d wear to listen to music or talk on your phone work best to block out high-frequency sound, but struggle when it comes to quieting low-frequency noises.
-They’ll lessen the sound of people talking in a crowded space, but won’t block out the ambient noise of a plane engine.
-This is why you should exchange your everyday earbuds for specific noise cancelling devices when it comes to stopping the sounds of snoring from interrupting your sleep.
+They’ll lessen the sound of people talking in a crowded space or the ambient noise of a plane engine but won’t block out low-frequency snoring sounds.
+This is why you should exchange your everyday earbuds for specific noise cancelling devices for sleeping when it comes to stopping the sounds of snoring from interrupting your sleep.

 There are two primary types of earbuds that attack unwanted noise -- masking and active noise reduction (ANR.)
 Masking earbuds drown out unwanted noise by replacing it with an alternative sound.
 ANR earbuds work to neutralize sound at certain decibels so you can’t hear them.
 Both can help give you a quieter night’s sleep although they work in different ways.